electron/i18n/content/current/es-ES/docs/api/command-line-switches.md

 ## Banderas Node.js

-Electron soporta algunas de las [CLI flags](https://nodejs.org/api/cli.html) soportadas por Node.js.
+Electron supports some of the [CLI flags][node-cli] supported by Node.js.

 **Note:** Passing unsupported command line switches to Electron when it is not running in `ELECTRON_RUN_AS_NODE` will have no effect.